My Sushi Making Experience: Don’t Just Eat Japan’s Most Iconic Dish, Make It!

 Experiences-Sushi making experience (Photo property of Flip Japan)

-The first thing that threw us off during the actual sushi making experience was the temperature.
-When we reached into the wooden tub, the rice wasn’t cold.
+The first thing that threw me off during the actual sushi making experience was the temperature.
+When I reached into the wooden tub, the rice wasn’t cold.
 It was warm.

 It felt completely different from the sticky, cold rice you get in a supermarket bento.
 It was delicate.
-We realized we had to move fast.
-If we took too long to shape it, the rice cooled down and lost that perfect texture.
+I realized I had to move fast.
+If I took too long to shape it, the rice cooled down and lost that perfect texture.
 It was stressful in a fun way.
-We were trying to be gentle with the grains while racing against the clock.
+I was trying to be gentle with the grains while racing against the clock.

 Then came the knife work.
-The instructor handed us a yanagiba, and it felt heavy in the hand.
+The instructor handed me a yanagiba, and it felt heavy in the hand.
 It looked more like a sword than a kitchen knife.
 The hardest part was fighting the urge to “saw” the fish.
-We are so used to moving a knife back and forth.
-But here, we had to commit to one single, long pull.
+I am so used to moving a knife back and forth.
+But here, I had to commit to one single, long pull.

 My hand was shaking a bit on the first slice.
 I was terrified of ruining the beautiful piece of tuna.
 But when I finally just went for it, the blade slid through the fish like it was butter.
 Seeing that clean, glossy edge on the cutting board was arguably the most satisfying part of the day.

-Assembling the sushi was where we really struggled.
+Assembling the sushi was where I really struggled.
 It is a coordination test.
 You have a slice of fish in your left hand and a ball of rice in your right.

 I smeared a little wasabi on the fish (and learned that it’s there not just for the kick but to act as a glue!) and tried to press them together.
 My brain wanted to squeeze it tight to make sure it didn’t fall apart.